douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

      - Install Playwright (if not already installed).
      - Start the MCP server and open the tool in your default web browser.

+  **Note:** You can run ./run.sh multiple times to launch the tool.
+It will handle the setup and start the server each time.

 ## Usage
 1. After running the script, the tool will open in your web browser at `http://localhost:6274`.
 2. Ensure the following pre-chosen alternatives are selected: